Whorouly: Sports and Recreation

-The local Australian rules football team, Whorouly Football Netball Club was established in 1892 and joined the Ovens and King Football Netball League in 1904 and plays at the Whorouly Recreation Reserve, which also has eight grass tennis courts and a large community social rooms, capable of seating 200 people.
+The local Australian rules football team, Whorouly Football Netball Club was established in 1892 and joined the Ovens and King Football Netball League in 1904 and our netball and football teams still play at the Whorouly Recreation Reserve, which also has eight grass tennis courts and a large community social rooms, capable of seating 200 people.

 The Whorouly East Football Club joined the Bright District Football Association in 1932 and played there in 1933 too.

 East Whorouly FC commenced the 1934 season in the Bright District Football Association, but then joined the Mudgegonga Football Association in late April, 1934 and then defeated Mudgegonga in the grand final and were undefeated premiers.
 It appears that there was no Mudegonga Football Association in 1935 and East Whorouly FC folded as a result.

 The Whorouly Rovers Football Club was formed in 1936 and the team played in the Myrtleford & Bright District Football League between 1936 and 1939.